fyne-io/developer.fyne.io/started/mobile.md

 layout: page
 title: Mobile Packaging

-order: 55
+redirect-from:
+- /started/packaging-mobile
 ---

 ## Packaging Mobile Apps

 ---

-Packaging on mobile is very similar with Fyne but it will require additional tools installed.
+Your Fyne app code will work out of the box as mobile apps, just as it did for desktop.
+However it is a little more complex to package the code for distribution.
+This page will explore the process to do just that to get your app on iOS and Android.

+Firstly you will need some more development tools installed for mobile packaging to complete.
 For Android builds you must have the Android SDK and NDK installed with appropriate environment set up so that the tools (such as `adb`) can be found on the command line.
 To build iOS apps you will need Xcode installed on your macOS computer as well as the command line tools optional package.